Focused Ultrasound Therapy

 Focused ultrasound is an early-stage, non-invasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with painful neuromas which can occur after an amputation.
 This is a very specific type of neuropathic pain.
 This novel technology focuses beams of ultrasonic energy precisely and accurately on targets deep in the body without damaging surrounding normal tissue.

 Where the beams converge, focused ultrasound produces precise ablation (thermal destruction of tissue) enabling the neuromas to be treated without surgery.

 The primary options for treatment of painful amputation neuromas include medication and invasive surgery.

-In Israel, there is a clinical trial using focused ultrasound to ablate painful neuromas (visualized on MRI) that are causing amputee stump pain, and the impact on the patient’s level of pain is assessed.
+In Israel, a clinical trial using focused ultrasound to ablate painful neuromas (visualized on MRI) that are causing amputee stump pain has been completed.
+The publication of this material is expected soon.

 For a full list of neuropathic pain clinical trials, please see here.

 Focused ultrasound treatment for painful amputation neuromas is not approved by regulatory bodies or covered by medical insurance companies.